Free Consultation

 This new Illinois Public Act should provide additional ammunition in the protection of tenants and advocacy of their rights.

-The Chicago and Oak Lawn Premises Liability Lawyers at Grazian and Volpe have successfully advocated premises liability cases in for over 25 years.
+The Chicago and Oak Lawn Premises Liability Lawyers at Grazian and Volpe (now Lloyd Miller Law) have successfully advocated premises liability cases in for over 25 years.
 We welcome the intent of this new act and will watch for any court rulings establishing its scope in the personal injury and premises liability context.
 Please watch for John Grazian on WCIU, You and Me in the Morning where he fields questions from viewers on personal injury and workers’ injury topics.
 John also loves to talk law and does so on Twitter at GrazianTalksLaw.

 About the Author